sco0ter/babbler/xmpp-documentation/src/site/markdown/errors.md

 As you can see asking for the type and then for the specific condition gets you where you want.

-Btw: If you wonder, why the error conditions aren\'t represented as enum, it is because some error conditions like `<gone/>` have additional data.
+Btw: If you wonder, why the error conditions aren't represented as enum, it is because some error conditions like `<gone/>` have additional data.

 [Stream Errors]: http://xmpp.org/rfcs/rfc6120.html#streams-error "Stream Errors"